plaurentai/plaurentai/README.md

 - 👋 Hi, I’m @plaurentai
-- 👀 I’m interested in machine learning and blockchain
+- 👀 I’m interested in machine learning and blockchain development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on project related to machine learning
 - 📫 How to reach me @plaurentai